-Here are some of the biggest differences between QuickBooks Mac Plus and Windows:
+Here are some of the biggest differences between QuickBooks Mac Plusc and Windows:

 - No Accountant's Copy.
 You can send your QuickBooks Mac Plus file to your accountant, but you won't be able to continue work in it.
 To find out how to do this, search for "round-trip" in Help. - Online payroll.
 QuickBooks Mac Plus uses the QuickBooks Online Payroll service.
 Payroll is not part of QuickBooks Mac Plus as it is on Windows. - Limited 3rd party app integration.
 Any applications that rely on the QuickBooks SDK, WebConnector, or App Center to access QuickBooks data will not integrate with QuickBooks Mac Plus. - Basic online banking.
 QuickBooks Mac Plus offers online banking statement downloads using DirectConnect or WebConnect.
-However, transactions can only be added to the account register one at a time, and not as many financial institutions support QuickBooks Mac Plus. - Price levels.
+However, transactions can only be added to the account register one at a time, and not as many financial institutions support QuickBooks Mac Plus. - Online Bill Pay.
+QuickBooks Mac Plus currently doesn't support online BillPay. - Price levels.
 QuickBooks Mac Plus currently doesn't support price levels. - Reports.
 QuickBooks Windows has more reports than QuickBooks Mac Plus. - Premier and Enterprise versions.
 There's only one version of QuickBooks Mac Plus. - Inventory.
 QuickBooks Mac Plus does not have units of measure or assembly items. - Multicurrency.
 QuickBooks Mac Plus does not support multicurrency.